bem-codesystems/petseeker-main-server/README.md

 3 - Stay anonymous.
 Let the cause make some noise.

 4 - Make increasing help.
 Don't try to hug the world in one step only.

+5 - Animals are our friends.
+Sometimes the man looks more animal when compared to them.

+6 - We are stack agnostic.
+Let's move over the flow, and use what fits best to the job.